THE ONLY WAY OUT IS ALL IN.

 Literature professor Jim Bennett (Mark Wahlberg) is on a downhill slide and has amassed an impressive gambling debt; after borrowing money from a criminal, it gets even worse.
 A remake of the 1974 movie that hardly seems worth the effort, in spite of good production values and a stellar cast.
 That includes Wahlberg who is easy to believe as a deeply unhappy man who’s stopped giving a damn a long time ago, at least when it comes to his own future and well-being.
 Unfortunately, that makes it equally hard for us to give a damn about him, and the story turns repetitious.

 2014-U.S. 111 min.
 Color.
 Widescreen.
-Produced by Mark Wahlberg, Irwin Winkler, David Winkler, Stephen Levinson, Robert Chartoff.
 Directed by Rupert Wyatt.
 Screenplay: William Monahan.
 Cast: Mark Wahlberg (Jim Bennett), John Goodman (Frank), Brie Larson (Amy Phillips), Michael Kenneth Williams, Jessica Lange, Emory Cohen… George Kennedy.

-Trivia: Leonardo DiCaprio was allegedly considered for the lead; Martin Scorsese for directing duties.
+Trivia: Co-produced by Wahlberg.
+Leonardo DiCaprio was allegedly considered for the lead; Martin Scorsese for directing duties.
 Kennedy’s last film.